tenzir/tenzir/web/blog/tenzir-v4.8/index.md

 The fix involved switching the exchange format of the `lib` output plugin from JSON to MsgPack.
 If you're curious, take a look at [#3770](https://github.com/tenzir/tenzir/pull/3770) for the full scoop.
+The improvement is already in the current development version and will be available with the next release.

-Thanks to Christoph Lobmeyer and Yannik Meinhardt for tracking this issue! 🙏
+Thanks to Christoph Lobmeyer and Yannik Meinhardt for reporting this issue! 🙏

 ## Here & There